quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 13.2.1 of {{QUIC-TRANSPORT}}).
 This simple mechanism does not allow a sender to signal its constraints.
 This extension provides a mechanism to solve this problem.

+# Background

+Asymmetrics links and their performance properties have been studied for years.
+{{?RFC3449} describes them in detail as well as techniques for mitigating their impact on TCP performance.

+{{Cus22}} looks a how these asymmetric links affect QUIC specifically, with experimental evidence and some recommendations of how to choose  based on those experiments.

 # Negotiating Extension Use {#nego}